 Wear hearing protection - Earplugs or earmuffs are handy devices that can prevent noise-induced damage by significantly reducing the level of sound that enters your ears.

 Visit an audiologist - The care team at Hearing Unlimited can help guide you through your hearing struggles.
 Our specialists stay up to date on the latest advancements in technology to provide our patients with accurate hearing evaluations and personalized assessments of their hearing needs.
-Our variety (opens in a new tab) encompasses medical, communicative, and psychological dimensions.
+Our variety of hearing loss prevention and treatment services(opens in a new tab) encompasses medical, communicative, and psychological dimensions.

-At , your hearing health is our priority.
-Our is highly experienced in diagnosing and treating your hearing concerns and is here to help.
-We provide various services for patients ranging from to .
+At Hearing Unlimited, your hearing health is our priority.
+Our care team is highly experienced in diagnosing and treating your hearing concerns and is here to help.
+We provide various services for patients ranging from hearing aids to hearing rehabilitation.
 Schedule an appointment with us today or call (412)347- 5550